antiboredom/videogrep/README.md

 pip install videogrep
 ```

-If you want to transcribe videos, you also need to install [vosk](https://alphacephei.com/vosk/):
+If you want to transcribe video or audio, you also need to install [vosk](https://alphacephei.com/vosk/):

 ```
 pip install vosk